Five Man Electrical Band: Rebirth as Five Man Electrical Band (1969–1975)

+By November 1969, Canopy had signed a deal with MGM Records, whose parent company, Metro-Goldwyn-Mayer, placed one of the songs recorded, "Moonshine (Friend Of Mine)", in a movie, The Moonshine War, that featured Alan Alda.

-The band's first two singles on MGM (released in 1970) both charted in the mid-50s in Canada.
-The group's 1970 album Good-byes and Butterflies created a minor controversy with a front cover picture that featured a marijuana plant; the album was withdrawn and subsequently reissued with a new cover.
+MGM then released the group's 1970 album Good-byes and Butterflies, which created a minor controversy with a front cover picture that featured a marijuana plant; the album was withdrawn and subsequently reissued with a new cover.

+Next came the single "Hello Melinda, Goodbye" with "Signs" on the B side.
+But after the single failed, MGM dumped the band, who once again returned to Ottawa.

+By this time, Dallas Smith had met Clive Fox, who had a connection to Lionel, LLC, makers of model railroading equipment, who was forming a record label in conjunction with them, Lionel Records (later called Lion Records).
+In February 1971, MGM assigned all rights to the group over to the Lionel Entertainment Corporation.
+And in May 1971, Lionel re-released the album Good-byes and Butterflies and the song "Signs", now on the A side.

-In 1971, the band had their first international success when their label reissued the second MGM single "Hello Melinda, Goodbye/Signs", originally recorded in Los Angeles, with the sides reversed.
-Disc jockeys and the public immediately took to "Signs" (written by Les Emmerson); it reached No. 4 in Canada, No. 3 on the US Billboard Hot 100, and went to No. 1 in Australia for nearly two months.
-It sold over one million copies, and was awarded a gold disc by the R.I.A.A. in August 1971.
+Disc jockeys and the public immediately took to "Signs"; it reached No. 4 in Canada, No. 3 on the U.S. Billboard Hot 100, and went to No. 1 in Australia for nearly two months.
+It sold over one million copies and was awarded a gold disc by the R.I.A.A. in August 1971.